la2050/archive/_organizations/citystage.md

   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F16560%252Fdisplay%252F2050_image.jpg=c570x385
 project_video: ''
 org_summary: >-
-  <p>Since our inception in 2010, CITYstage has served over 100 of LAâ€™s
+  <p>Since our inception in 2010, CITYstage has served over 100 of LA’s at-risk
-  at-risk middle and high school youth with tuition-free performing arts instruction in the disciplines of dance, music and theatre.
+  middle and high school youth with tuition-free performing arts instruction in the disciplines of dance, music and theatre.
 Our first pilot program at Manual Arts High School provided 25 students with free dance instruction and resulted in all program graduates going on to attend 4-year universities, as well as continuing to pursue the arts. </p>